PRADAN is a voluntary organisation registered under the Societies Registration Act of India.

 Established in Delhi in 1983, PRADAN was pioneered by a group of young professionals, all of whom were inspired by the conviction that individuals with knowledge resources and empathy for the marginalised must work with communities at the grassroots in order to help them overcome poverty.

 PRADAN believes that the path towards conquering economic poverty is through enhancing the livelihood capabilities of the poor and giving them access to sustainable income earning opportunities.
 In the process, the poor must be enabled to break free from their past, develop an alternative vision of their future and set achievable goals.
 They must be equipped with the technical, organisational, negotiating, and networking skills that will facilitate the fulfillment of their goals.
 Our aim is to stimulate and support these poor women and men to dream of a better future and stimulate their sense of agency as they endeavour to enhance incomes, improve access to services or claim rights and entitlements.

-As on March 2013,375 Highly Motivated and skilled Professionals under PRADAN’s fold are working in the remote villages of India, immersing themselves directly with target communities.
-These young professionals are recruited from universities and hold specialised degrees in subjects like management, engineering, agriculture, and the social sciences.
+As on, March 2015, 350 highly Motivated and skilled Professionals under PRADAN’s fold are working in the remote villages of India, immersing themselves directly with target communities.
+These young professionals are recruited from universities and hold degrees in subjects like management, engineering, agriculture, and the social sciences.

 PRADAN follows a four-pronged approach to achieve its goals: